 Ince Green Lane

-In 2008 we got the opportunity to carry out a series of investigates in Higher Ince where the projected line of the road crossed Ince Green Lane and the Leaway Council estate.
+In 2007 and 2008 we got the opportunity to carry out a series of investigates in Higher Ince where the projected line of the road crossed Ince Green Lane and the Leaway Council estate.
 Using the 6 inch OS map with the distinctive section of road marked on it at Amberswood, we projected the line towards Wigan.
-It seemed to cross Ince Green Lane at a point where St Williams RC Church is located and where its previous primary school used to be (the current primary school is on a site slightly to the north of this).
-The projected line crossed the current playing field which seems to have managed to avoided 19th century industrial activity.
+It seemed to cross Ince Green Lane at a point where St Williams RC Church (on the east side of the Lane) is located and where its previous primary school used to be (the current primary school is on a site slightly to the north of this).
+The projected line crossed the current playing field which seems to have managed to avoided most of the 19th century industrial activity (apart from colliery lines which are shown crossing it on the early OS maps).
 Our hopes were raised when a resistivity survey, carried with the help of the school children, produced an anomaly coinciding with the projected line.
-Our subsequent excavations however proved fruitless, the anomaly being dumped demolition debris.
-In fact the whole area had been used in the 19th century as a landfill site to raise the ground level by about 2 metres.
-This seemed to be the situation on the other side of Ince Green lane where we also got the opportunity to excavate.
-The gardens of the Leaway Council estate we subject to remedial work due to the contamination from previous chemical works on the site.
+Our subsequent excavations (carried out in January 2008 (Newsletter110) however proved fruitless – our anomaly turning out to be nothing more than demolition debris.
+In fact the whole area seemed to have been used as a landfill site in the 19th century, raising the ground level by about 2 metres with cinder and other furnace debris.
+This seemed also to be the situation on the west side of Ince Green lane where we had excavated the previous year (Newsletter107).
+The gardens of the Leaway Council estate were subject to remedial work due to the contamination from previous chemical works on the site.

 As mentioned above, this was reminiscent of the section we had already uncovered at Amberswood Common in 2003 which we interpreted as later vegetation buried by landscaping.
 This gave us cause to re-asses or work on this site.
 In fact, the dark matter could well have been the base of the Roman road, but without the overlying cobbles, it would be difficult to confirm.